 So how did I come up with The Sweet Meadow?
 First, I separated the two core aspects of the product offering - healthy vegan food and plants and flowers.
 I then started listing descriptive words for each - 'sweet' was one that stood out early for the food reference because of my love for fruit.
-Fruit is the most natural food for humans to consume, and we instinctively chose ripe fruit, which is not only the sweetest but also contains the most vitamins and nutrients.
+Fruit is the most natural food for humans to consume, and we instinctively choose ripe fruit, which is not only the sweetest but also contains the most vitamins and nutrients.
 Eating more whole, ripe fruit satisfies our desire for sweets in the most nourishing way.
-I will never quit (natural) sugar!

 I've always loved the word 'meadow' - it alludes to the earth, nature and lots of flowers!
 In every culture and throughout time, flowers have been central to the human experience.
 When we hope or pray, love or mourn, we do it with flowers in our hands.
 While I have no intention for The Sweet Meadow to become a floral studio, I do want to encourage the sweet nature (there's that word again) of flower giving.
 The idea is to sell flowers arranged in bunches of one type, encouraging customers to buy their favourites and create their own arrangements.
 Displaying the flowers like this is also connected to the way that flowers naturally grow in fields, meadows, on farms, even on the side of the road.
 Big masses of blooms in great quantities.